mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 <p class="description">You can add a delete functionality to the data grid in minutes.</p>

-We can add a delete button to a data grid connected to any REST API, like so:
+You can add a delete button to a data grid connected to any REST API, like so:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/delete-grid-row/delete-button.png", "alt": "Data grid with delete", "caption": "A data grid with a Delete button" }}